 The length of the internal reset period is globally configured at 10 minutes, which causes the alarm history to show a 10-minute difference.

 The beginning of an internal reset period depends on the alarm type.
 For threshold alarms, the internal reset period starts when the first absence is detected.
-For absence alarms, the internal reset period starts after completion of the absence detection period (2 hours).
+For absence alarms, the internal reset period starts after completion of the absence detection period (default of 2 hours, can be customized).

 Each evaluation during the ten-minute internal reset period accounts for all data points in that period.